Syllabus

 The last few years have seen impressive highs and lows in the study and pursuit of intelligence.
 Through this course, I hope to communicate some of the excitement and skepticism that researchers in the field feel today.
 At the end of this course, you will be able to:

-1. Analyze and evaluate current approaches to defining, understanding, and building intelligence [Department Goal #4]
+1. Evaluate scientific approaches to defining, understanding, and building intelligences [Department Goal #4]

-3. Develop an appreciation for cultural and ethical issues and perspectives surrounding the study of intelligence [Department Goal #3]
+2. Reflect on your own and other’s perspectives on the cultural and ethical issues surrounding the study of intelligence [Department Goal #3]

 Course materials